-The Mayor should endeavour to promote and enhance the role of the Mayoralty and in turn, the people of Poole will continue to have the highest regard for the Mayor and the Office.
-They will expect the Mayor to carry out a full range of duties on their behalf throughout the former borough area.
+The Mayor should endeavour to promote and enhance the role of Mayoralty and in turn, the people of Poole will continue to have the highest regard for the Mayor and the Office.
+They will expect the Mayor to carry out a full range of duties on their behalf throughout the Town.